 I received my Bachelor of Arts in American Studies and Women's Studies from Skidmore College in 2005.
 My interests in both fields and my Mormon-heavy hometown of Houston led to my senior thesis on women in the Mormon church.
 I received a Master of Arts in American Studies from The College of William and Mary in early 2011, and my Master's thesis discussed the Mormon culture and doctrine prevalent in Stephenie Meyer's Twilight Saga.
 I received my M.A. in American Studies from SLU in 2013, and am ABD as of Spring 2014.
 My dissertation is entitled "'The Errand of Angels: Gender, Sexuality, and Feminism in the Mormon Church, 1972–2014."
 I am very interested in how popular culture and religion intersect in America, and also how those subjects are seen through a feminist lens.
 I'm happy to answer questions about my work, the department, SLU, living in St. Louis, and so on, so please e-mail me.

 Cathryn Stout, Ph.D.
 Student

 I received my B.A. in political science from Eastern Illinois University in 2005; in 2007 I received my M.A. in English.
-I began the path toward a doctoral degree in American studies here at Saint Louis University in 2007.
-I recently completed my oral exam and I am currently working on my dissertation proposal.
-My fields of interest include: queer studies, visual culture studies, and US citizenship studies, and in each field I tend to focus on the experiences of either gay and lesbian people or black queer people.
+I began the path toward a doctoral degree in American Studies here at Saint Louis University in 2007.
+My fields of interest include: queer studies, visual culture studies, and U.S. citizenship studies, and in each field I tend to focus on the experiences of either gay and lesbian people or black queer people.
 I have found the faculty in this department to be very understanding and extremely helpful.
 I have cultivated a community of support here that would be hard to replicate elsewhere.